Licensed Practical Nurse Visa Sponsorship Jobs in Mississippi

 Which visa types are most common for licensed practical nurse roles in Mississippi?

 The EB-3 immigrant visa is the most common pathway for internationally trained LPNs in Mississippi, as the role is classified under skilled or other worker categories.
-The H-1B is generally not available for LPN positions because the role does not consistently meet the specialty occupation standard requiring a bachelor's degree.
+The H-1B visa is generally not available for LPN positions because the role does not consistently meet the specialty occupation standard requiring a bachelor's degree.
 Some employers use the TN visa for Canadian and Mexican nurses who qualify under USMCA occupational categories.

 Which cities in Mississippi have the most licensed practical nurse sponsorship jobs?